 If you do not have a 20 percent down payment, there are alternative options, such as government programs that require just 3.5 percent down payments, USDA loan programs, and VA Home Loans.
 Each of these, along with other programs with less than 20 percent down payments have certain criteria and guidelines that you must meet to qualify, like income levels, and the area in which you buy your home.

 3. Closing Costs

-Homeownership may come with some unexpected expenses.
-These could be increased energy costs, the price of new appliances, homeowner’s association fees, or even just the expense of maintaining a nice yard.
+Homeownership will come with some unexpected expenses.
+These increases could be energy costs, the price of new appliances, homeowner’s association fees, or even just the expense of maintaining your yard.
 So make sure you’ve accounted for all these in your budget.
 And for good measure, start an emergency fund for those things you cannot prepare for.
-Learn more by watching Create a Safety Net for Life’s Unexpected Events.
+Learn more by reading How To Start Your Savings Journey

 Are you saving for a home?
 Let America Saves help you reach your goals.
 It all starts when you make a commitment to yourself to save.
 Take the first step today and take the America Saves pledge to save money, reduce debt, and build wealth over time.
-And it doesn’t stop there.
-America Saves will keep you motivated with information, advice, tips, and reminders about saving for a home to help you reach your savings goal.
-Think of us as your own personal support system.
+America Saves will become your savings accountability party, sending you information, advice, tips, and reminders about saving for a home to help you reach your savings goal.